A campervan electrical system is the lifeline to van living. With the right set up for your needs, off grid living can become a reality.

 Sometime the thicker wires are hard to find in red.
 In this case, buy black and use red electrical tape or heat shrink to mark each end of the live wire.

-The colour coding used in AC circuits for wiring your shoreline hookup, varies across the world.
+The colour coding used in AC circuits for wiring your shore power hookup, varies across the world.

 We recommend you fit the standard based on local regulations (more on that below).